State-of-the-art facilities in London and San Francisco will help Mixed Reality creators to produce life-like holograms.

 These studios enable creation of holograms that can be used for a range of mixed reality experiences, from 2D screens to fully immersive VR.
 At their Mixed Reality Capture Studio in Redmond, Microsoft has captured thousands of performances over the past 7 years – musicians, athletes, actors, educators, dancers, and even animals – with a few notable ones including Star Trek legend George Takei and real-life space explorer Buzz Aldrin.
 The goal is to build a vast resource of high-quality holographic assets and ultimately make holographic capture accessible to Mixed Reality creators everywhere.These holograms can be used for a range of mixed reality experiences Click To Tweet George Takei and Buzz Aldrin were captured as holograms in the Redmond studio Click To Tweet Other licensed studios are expected to open worldwide Click To Tweet

 Microsoft is also expanding its studios globally, with its first licensed holographic capture facility – Dimension – opening in London in partnership with Digital Catapult and immersive media company Hammerhead.
-Billed as the most advanced volumetric 3D capture studio in Europe, Dimension is a state-of-the-art volumetric and 3D capture studio that harnesses six years of Microsoft research and provides a world-class facility for the rapidly growing immersive technology and content sector.With 106 cameras capturing life-like quality, it provides a higher level of realism Click To Tweet
+Billed as the most advanced volumetric 3D capture studio in Europe, Dimension is a state-of-the-art volumetric and 3D capture studio that harnesses six years of Microsoft research and provides a world-class facility for the rapidly growing immersive technology and content sector.106 cameras capture life-like quality, providing a higher level of realism Click To Tweet

 With over 460 UK companies working in augmented and virtual reality, Dimension provides volumetric and mixed reality video capture that will produce content which can be used in both 2D and immersive media.
 The studio has no fewer than 106 cameras capturing life-like quality and thus delivering a much higher level of realism.